left for delivery in time for Christmas

 HOW CAN I MINIMISE CONDENSATION IN A MARQUEE?

-To minimize condensation in a tent, it is important to ventilate the tent by opening windows and opening the doors to allow the humid air to escape.
+To minimise condensation in a tent, it is important to ventilate the tent by opening windows and opening the doors to allow the humid air to escape.
 It is also a good idea to avoid activities that increase humidity inside the tent, such as cooking or boiling water.

 If dampness in the tent is not controlled, it may degrade the quality of perishable goods and possibly result in the growth of mould.
 Mould may usually be removed with warm, soapy water.
 We advise using an alkaline based PE / PVC cleaner for tougher stains.